andbilous/test-task-email-sender/README.md

-# Instantly.AI Coding Assignment for AI Engineers
+Coding Assignment for AI Engineers

 # Assignment:
 Develop a simple web app allowing users to generate and send emails.
 The app should have the following features: